-Food and water bowl
+- Food and water bowls

-Regular food, water and treats
+- Regular food, drinking water, and treats

-Collar and leashes - including identification tags with your permanent and temporary addresses and phone number
+- Collar and leashes, including identification tags with your permanent and temporary addresses and phone number

-A supply of your dog's medication - be sure to write down the name and dosage so it can be replaced if necessary
+- A supply of your dog's medication.
+Be sure to write down the name and dosage so it can be replaced if necessary

-Pet crate if he uses one
+- Pet crate, if he uses one

-Flea and tick repellent, tweezers for removing ticks
+- Flea and tick repellent, tweezers for removing ticks

 Dos and Don'ts

-Do avoid exotic food.
+- Do avoid exotic food.
 Cajun-style beef chunks might seem delicious, but they could upset your dog's stomach, giving him gas, or worse, diarrhea.
 Stick with your dog's regular food.

-Do keep your dog on a leash whenever you are in unfamiliar territory.
+- Do keep your dog on a leash whenever you are in unfamiliar territory.

-Don't ever leave your dog in a car alone.
-He can suffer from heatstroke which can be fatal.
+- Don't ever leave your dog in a car alone.
+He can suffer from heatstroke, which can be fatal.

-Do make a pooch-only area in the back of your car.
+- Do make a pooch-only area in the back of your car.
 A pet crate is the best and safest way for your dog to travel.
 You can also try a car seat harness designed for dogs.
-Either way, it's a good idea to put down a plastic tablecloth - the cloth side will stick to the seat and the plastic side is easy to wipe down if messes occur.
+Either way, it's a good idea to put down a plastic tablecloth.
+The cloth side will stick to the seat and the plastic side is easy to wipe down if messes occur.